 - Slow shutter speed : To capture more light and give a dramatic effect to the shots.

-- Incorporate a point of interest : An abandoned chair, a dilapidated staircase or a forgotten object can add a narrative dimension.
+- Incorporate a point of interest : An abandoned chair, a dilapidated staircase, or a forgotten object can add a narrative dimension.

-Conclusion: Why try urbex photography?
+Conclusion: Why try urban exploration photography?